 4. The HSS configures the monitoring event for the UE in EPC using the procedures defined in 3GPP TS 23.682 [16].

 5. The HSS replies to the UDM with the result of the subscription request.

+If immediate reporting was required and the current event status is available at HSS (or received from MME in step 4) and if both the UDM and the HSS support to include event reports in the subscription response, the HSS also includes the current event status in the subscription response to UDM and step 6a is skipped.

+If immediate reporting was required but the current event status is not available at HSS (and not received from MME in step 4), the HSS includes a flag in the subscription response indicating that immediate event report is not available.

 6. The UDM replies to the combined SCEF+NEF including confirmation that the subscription was also successful in EPC domain.

+6a.
+(Conditional) If immediate reporting was required and the current event status is available at HSS (or received from MME in step 4) but the UDM and/or the HSS cannot support to include event reports in the subscription response, the HSS sends a notification including the current event status for immediate reporting, to the UDM using the Nhss_EE_Notify service operation.
+The UDM then notifies NEF using the Nudm_EE_Notify service operation.

 7. At a later stage, the monitoring event is detected for the UE in the EPC domain.
 The event may be detected at the MME (e.g. location change) or at the HSS (e.g. UE reachability for SMS).